maxcaplan/Multipart-Authentication/README.md

 ```

 Copy these keys into their respective variables in the `.env_example` file.

 <br/>

 3. **Connect to your MongoDB Cluster**

 This project uses MongoDB as the database for storing user profile information.
-You will need to setup your own cluster with [MongoDb Atlas](https://www.mongodb.com/cloud/atlas)
+You will need to setup your own cluster with [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

 <br/>